adamsondavid/mentimeter-clone/README.md

-# tapw
+# mentimeter-clone

-A simple tempalte for scaffolding fullstack applications with ts-rest & vue that can easily be deployed to vercel.
+A simple mentimeter clone, built with ts-rest, express and vue.
+Deployed to on vercel.